New York expected to become 2nd state to ban plastic bags

 Breaking News Emails

-New York lawmakers are expected to pass a ban on single-use plastic bags as a part of the annual budget bill, making it the second state to do so.
+New York lawmakers are expected to pass a ban on single-use plastic bags as a part of the annual budget bill, making it the second state to prohibit their use.

 The deal as currently agreed to by New York lawmakers would ban the use of plastic bags throughout the state.